-Arif’s work has been exhibited at the prestigious Mall Galleries in London, where renowned Art Critic, Richard Fitzwilliam, named her painting ‘Ghost Dance’ as one of his favourites in the show.
+Rachel has gallery representation across the UK, including the prestigious Mall Galleries in London, where renowned Art Critic, Richard Fitzwilliam, named her painting ‘Ghost Dance’ as one of his favourites in the show.
 Her work remains in high demand and has most recently been showcased at the Royal Society of British Artists’ annual exhibition.